Skip to main content

 pixelStreaming.emitConsoleCommand('stat unit');

-Console commands execute with the permissions of the UE application.
-Only commands that are enabled and allowed in your UE build will work.
-Ensure your application properly restricts which commands can be executed remotely.
+Console commands run with the UE app’s permissions.
+Only commands that are enabled in your UE build will work — restrict which commands can be executed remotely in your build.

 Text input

-Send text to UE’s currently focused text field:
+Send text to UE’s currently focused text field.
+Mostly used in response to UE’s on-screen keyboard request:

 pixelStreaming.streamMessageController